 Ingredients and substitutions

-- Vanilla - Adds flavor to the cookies.
-Vanilla extract can be substituted with other extracts like maple, lemon, or peppermint for a different flavor.
+- Vanilla - Vanilla extract can be substituted with other extracts like maple, lemon, or peppermint for a different flavor.
+Cut the measurement in half for strong flavors like peppermint.

-- Milk - Needed to create the icing for your cookies.
-I used whole milk, but any milk (like skim or almond milk) will work here.
+- Milk - I used whole milk, but any milk (like skim or almond milk) will work here.

 - Food coloring - Adding color to your icing is optional.
 I recommend a high quality gel food coloring for bright, vibrant colors.
 I use AmeriColor Soft Gel Food Paste (Amazon), but any gel or liquid food coloring will work in this recipe.